christensenjairus/Flux-Kubernetes/apps/base/harbor/README.md

   * Access Level: Private
   * Proxy Cache: false
 * Create proxy cache projects for all registries (named the same as their URLS)
+  * Enter each proxy cache project and set the policy action for retention to be `retain always`
 * Verify that you can docker login to the harbor registry
 * Verify that you can pull an image
 * Interrogation Services:
   * Vulnerability
     * Schedule to scan all: weekly
     * 'Scan now' to scan the nginx image, verify that it works
+* Once everything is set up, you can force a cutover to using harbor's proxy registries for every new pod by running `/tools/harbor/create-harbor-pull-secret.sh`, then applying the kustomization in `/tools/harbor/policies`.